 In 1981 the RSE transferred its foreign periodicals to the National Library of Scotland.

-Since then the collection, now of over 5,000 different titles, has been maintained by the Library.
+Since then we have maintained the collection, which now consists of over 5,000 different titles.
 The exchange policy of the RSE is still active and the collection is growing constantly, with well over 600 periodical titles currently received.

 Not held elsewhere